Washington Commanders

 While a mere 12 miles from the White House, the trek to the stadium is a good hour’s drive on game day.
 Parking is among the priciest in the league and is a Ben-Hur chariot race after the game, one of the most disorganized messes I’ve ever seen.

-Over the past decade, capacity of the stadium has dropped by 15,000 seats, yet many remain empty or in the hands of fans from visiting teams.
+Over the past decade, capacity of the stadium has dropped by more than 30,000 seats, yet many remain empty or in the hands of fans from visiting teams.
 I attended a game against the Bears and it was probably a 50/50 split at kick off, and 80/20 Bears once the game ended with many Washington fans bailing early.
-The structure itself, while only 25 years old, hasn’t aged well and is among the most basic in football.
-There are some obstructed view seats due to overhang issues.
-Concessions are generally meh, though there is a Ben’s Chili Bowl.
+Once holding over 90,000 fans, current capacity is a mere 58,000.